j4w8n/htmlfy/README.md

 # htmlfy
 HTML formatter yo!

-Prettify, minify and more!
+Prettier html, minified html, and a few more goodies.

 `htmlfy` is a fork of [html-formatter](https://github.com/uznam8x/html-formatter/tree/master).
 Some of the processing logic has been preserved, and full credit for that goes to the original author.

-I've made the following major enhancements.
+I've made the following enhancements:

 - Fully typed
 - Converted to ESM
-- Introduced configuration options
+- Configuration options
-- Added support for custom HTML elements (web components)
+- Support for custom HTML elements (web components)
-- Lots of refactoring
+- Refactoring galore
 - Made it go brrr fast

 ## Install